 What Was That You Said A Second Ago, About Hearing An Anteater Coming?

 A stitch in time saves nine, and an ant who knows when an anteater is on it's way saves nine ants.
 If you live in anteater territory, be aware.
 Do you hear a slow, plodding sound, accompanied by a faint rustle?
 If the answer is 'yes,' then you're listening to an anteater slowly approaching your colony, dragging it's bushy tail of coarse hair behind it.
 It's a distinct sound, much different from the sound of an approaching whip scorpion or centipede, so make note of it.
-Note, however, that if you live in tamandua territory, this aural profile does not apply.
-Tamanduas are sneaky and arboreal.
-Ant researchers are currently working on a detection system for these pesky predators, but advise tamandua-threatened ants to live by the ADAPASAP philosophy in the meantime.

 Ok, I Think I Get It- But What About A Pre-emptive Strike Against The Xenarthrans?